 Farmers will be asked to nominate an approved project planner to draft their annual plan, advise on capital works relating to corncrake habitat management, undertake habitat scoring and submit scoring on behalf of the participant.
-Advisers will be paid directly by the project.
+Advisers will be paid directly by the project where they have fulfilled their work.

-For land owners who are not claiming direct payments from the department of Agriculture, Food and the Marine, the project can engage in a targeted habitat management agreement and should be contacted directly at CorncrakeLIFE@housing.gov.ie
+For land owners who are not claiming direct payments from the department of Agriculture, Food and the Marine, the project can engage in a targeted habitat management agreement and should be contacted directly at info@corncrakelife.ie